Local-Cafe/localcafe-lite/priv/home.md

 Pasta boy's started in ma's kitchen after a plate of ma's spaggite in old town meatball.
 20 years later they are still slerping noddles.

 ## Orders to GO

 We do orders to go, call us and place an order for pick up

+## This was an exmaple of using localcafe lite

+You can use localcafe lite for free and also host static restaurant menu sites for free using github pages.

+Learn more about this project at [https://github.com/Local-Cafe/localcafe-lite](https://github.com/Local-Cafe/localcafe-lite)

+## Disclaimer

+This is not a real restaurant,